omkarmujgond/fast-video-segmentation/README.md

 This should convert the keras model into protobuf format and the converted file should be copied to ./resnet50_segnet_model/resnet50_segnet.pb

 	$ ls -rtl ./resnet50_segnet_model/

+###  Full Training of video semantic segmentation network

+**Prerequisites**

+1. camvid_30_fps dataset as mentioned in [datasets](#datasets) section bullet point number 2.
+2. Newly trained baseline segmentation network model copied to respective folder as [mentioned above](#what-to-do-with-the-baseline-segmentation-network-model)
+3. Download the pretained dvs_net_flownets_checkpoints and copy to respective folder as mentioned in [models and checkpoints](#models-and-checkpoints) point number 2

+#### Generate features

+This step will generate features that are then used as training data to train a regression model in the next step.